-The THECB used a portion of its reserve funds to offset the loss of funds that resulted when the secondary/postsecondary funding split was changed by the State Board of Education.
-Reserve funds were used to support CTE programs in rural areas, areas with high percentages of CTE students, and/or areas with high numbers of CTE students; and, to further state initiatives to improve, expand and modernize the quality and quantity of CTE programs, including relevant technology.
-Programs were selected to receive funding under reserve to expand and/or improve their CTE programs.
+For the 2009-2010 program year, the THECB used a portion of its reserve funds to offset the loss of funds that resulted when the secondary/postsecondary funding split was changed by the State Board of Education.
+Reserve funds were used to support CTE programs in rural areas, areas with high percentages of CTE students, and/or areas with high numbers of CTE students and to ensure that all 2-year institutions would be able to further state initiatives to improve, expand, and modernize the quality and quantity of CTE programs, including relevant technology.
+Programs were selected to receive funding under the reserve to expand and/or improve their CTE programs.
 The use and distribution of reserve funding was warranted and was approved by TEA.